 John Douglas born 20 3 1897.
 Occupation mixed farming heavy work.

-I have no idea who John Douglas or Mary E Douglas were – if anyone reading this does, do please get in touch via the Contacts page.
+I have no idea who John Douglas or Mary E Douglas were – if anyone reading this does, do please get in touch via the Contacts page (SEE UPDATE).
 I can only guess the book came into my family via a second-hand bookshop, most likely in Penrith.

 As the first name/address is written in thick purple pencil, I also guess that the thick blue pencil marks on one page in the book mean Mary E Douglas was interested in logarithms.